 Prior to joining Tarleton, she was the Founding Director of Biotechnology programs, Professor, and Associate Dean of Research and Graduate Studies at the University of Houston.
 She generated millions of dollars in state and federal funding to create and implement the first accredited biotechnology program in the country by The Association of Technology Management and Applied Engineering (ATMAE).
 She has received the University of Houston’s highest teaching honor, the Distinguished Leadership in Teaching award.

-Dr. Iyer is committed to broadening participation and access to enhance STEM skills for her students and professional growth for faculty.
+Iyer is committed to broadening participation and access to enhance STEM skills for her students and professional growth for faculty.
 She integrated her disciplinary research and evidence-based approach to STEM education to develop research-based academic programs.
 The cost-effective approach is providing a global platform to solve problems in environmental contamination and enhance STEM education.
-The model is implemented at five diverse institutions — an Historically Black University, a Minority Serving Institution, an Hispanic Serving Institution, a rural university, a private university and a community college.
+The model is implemented at five diverse institutions — an Historically Black University, a Minority Serving Institution, a Hispanic Serving Institution, a rural university, a private university and a community college.

 Dr. Iyer received her Ph.
 D from Michigan State University and conducted her postdoctoral studies at the M.D Anderson Cancer Research Center, Houston, TX.
 Her research is in soil microbiome exposure and adaptation to xenobiotic compounds, and its implications and applications in biotechnology.